VIEW THE PHOTO ALBUMS

-Under the WPA, unemployed stonemasons created each beehive using a wooden pattern, hand-cutting each block of limestone quarried from the Minnesota River near the Mendota Bridge.
+Stonemasons earning $57 a month created each beehive fireplace and grill using a wooden pattern, hand-cutting each block of limestone quarried from the Minnesota River near the Mendota Bridge.

 - Each stone was cut by hand